ccloquet/ICU-babyphone/README.md

      - as the access to the room may be difficult, the calibration should be done from outside
      - => access to the pi trough SSH from the outside

-10. send the BLE frames whe the sound meet these criteria
+10. **send the BLE frames when the sound meet these criteria**, and stop them when they stop meeting these criteria, for, eg, 10 seconds in  ro

 11. play/display the alarms
   - on the server